mickelsonm/aws-ec2-lister/README.md

 To make life easier...I setup an alias for this in my `.bash_profile` file:

     alias aws-instance-list='. ~/bin/aws-instance-lister.sh'

+>>Note: In this example, I have a /user/bin/ way of organizing my scripts and I just renamed the script to be aws-instance-lister.sh.

 On any updates to the lister...all the user has to run is and they get the latest: